nathanbraun/nathanbraun-com/content/books/habit.md

 easier.
 Building up habits is a process that takes months or years, but again, that's fine because the long-term perspective is what's important.

-He went through an example I thought was illustrative.
+He went through an example I thought illustrated some of the scale and scope well.
 If you're trying to eat healthy...

 > ...you might start by cutting out sugar on weekdays, then on weekends, then
 > cut out white flour on the same schedule, then low-quality meat, then